rust-lang/blog.rust-lang.org/content/inside-rust/reducing-target-dir-size-on-nightly.md

 team_url = "https://www.rust-lang.org/governance/teams/dev-tools#cargo"
 +++

 TL;DR: Soon, Cargo will enable the `-Zembed-metadata=no` feature on the nightly channel by default, which can help reduce the size of the `target` directory somewhat.
+This is an experiment designed to gather feedback about this feature.
 See [here](#how-to-opt-out) for ways to opt out, in case you run into any issues.

 ## What is this about?